BenKod-r/tours-0320-php-elbaja-boxing-academy/README.md

 Run `php bin/console make:migration`
 Run `php bin/console doctrine:migrations:migrate`

+next Run /install to create the first admin in Database.

 ## Deployment

 Add additional notes about how to deploy this on a live system